matthew-macgregor/stumpless-network-sigpipe-example/README.md

 When logging to a network target on \*nix, if the server disconnects a `SIGPIPE` signal will be raised.
 The default behavior of this signal is to terminate the process.
-The current recommendation is to ignore the signal.
+The current recommendation is to ignore the signal, but this might not be practical for all applications.

 ```c
 if ( signal( SIGPIPE, SIG_IGN ) == SIG_ERR ) {